 Winter Energy Tips

-Use weather stripping or caulk to seal up cracks and prevent drafts in windows and doorframes.
+- Seal Basement Windows and Doors.
+Use weather-stripping or caulk to seal up cracks and prevent drafts in windows and doorframes.
 Beneath doors, install draft guards available at hardware stores.